 First, Second and Third Stanza

-The narrator of this poem does not take time to explain what is happening before she dives into description, defense, and explanation regarding her reaction to what has already occurred.
+The narrator of ‘Nightstand with Roses’ does not take time to explain what is happening before she dives into a description, defense, and explanation regarding her reaction to what has already occurred.
 The reader, then, must infer from the lines what has happened, which is that she has received “roses” from a romantic connection who is apparently trying to repair a relationship.
 Despite the attempts though, the narrator does not seem to want to reconcile with the sender of these “roses.”

 Further evidence that she, in fact, “was…angry” exists in that she “plucked the roses bald” and criticized their color, and then shifted back into defending her actions with the flippant statement of, “Anyway, they were sorry things.”
 Two things are at work in this line.
 One is that, as she already has given a defense that she felt no ill feelings before “pluck[ing] the roses bald,” her so-soon return to defending herself hints that her defense is shaky.
 Secondly, the notion of “the roses” being “sorry things” could be a clue regarding what they were sent to her for.
 Perhaps a past companion upset her somehow and sent these “roses” as a means of repairing the damage.
 They would literally be “sorry things” in that scenario.